10 Best Tours & Excursions on Oʻahu

 Generally speaking, 2-3 ft. waves are a perfect size to learn on, but if it’s your first time, I would not recommend going out on your own.
 Instead, I recommend learning from one of the full-time instructors in Waikīkī.

-Book either of the first two options if you’d like to learn in Waikīkī, or consider the third option to learn at a much more local beginner surf break on the North Shore.
+All things considered, book either of the first two options if you’d like to learn in Waikīkī, or check out the third option if you’re interested in learning at a much more local beginner surf break on the North Shore.

 6. North Shore Shark Diving